Royal Saskatchewan Museum

 The Royal Saskatchewan Museum (RSM) is a Canadian natural history museum in Regina, Saskatchewan.
-Founded in 1906, it is the first museum in Saskatchewan, and the first provincial museum in the three Prairie Provinces.
+Founded in 1906, it is the first museum in Saskatchewan and the first provincial museum among the three Prairie provinces.
 The institution was formed to secure and preserve natural history specimens and objects of historical and ethnological interest.

-Known as the Saskatchewan Museum of Natural History, the museum received royal patronage from Queen Elizabeth II, and was renamed the Royal Saskatchewan Museum in 1993.
+Originally known as the Saskatchewan Museum of Natural History, the museum received royal patronage from Queen Elizabeth II, and was renamed the Royal Saskatchewan Museum in 1993.

 History

-Between 1906 and 1945 the Museum occupied several premises including the Regina Trading Company Building, the Provincial Legislative Building, and the Normal School (the easternmost historic building on the "College Avenue" campus of the University of Regina).
-During the Second World War the Museum's collections were taken out of public display and stored initially in the General Motors Building (east on Dewdney Avenue) to permit the Normal School to be used for the Commonwealth Air Training Plan, and then, when the GM building was also requisitioned, in Pilkington's Glass Company Building.
+Between 1906 and 1945 the museum occupied several premises including the Regina Trading Company Building, the Provincial Legislative Building, and the Normal School (the easternmost historic building on the "College Avenue" campus of the University of Regina).
+During the Second World War the museum's collections were taken out of public display and stored initially in the General Motors Building (east on Dewdney Avenue) to permit the Normal School to be used for the Commonwealth Air Training Plan, and then, when the GM building was also requisitioned, in Pilkington's Glass Company Building.
 The collections returned to the Normal School in 1944 and opened to the public again in 1946.

 In 1953, the provincial government began construction of the current museum building on the corner of Albert Street and College Avenue, the site of the abandoned Chateau Qu'Appelle Hotel, as a Saskatchewan Golden Jubilee project.
 Partly for aesthetic reasons and partly to avoid the expansive task of uprooting the pilings, the museum was built on an angle with a large front lawn.
 The new premises were opened by Governor General Vincent Massey on May 16, 1955.
 To reflect the areas of devotion, the museum adopted the name Saskatchewan Museum of Natural History.
-This name remained until 1993 when they received royal designation from Queen Elizabeth II, Queen of Canada and became the Royal Saskatchewan Museum.
+This name remained until 1993 when they received royal designation from Queen Elizabeth II, Queen of Canada, and became the Royal Saskatchewan Museum.

 Galleries

-The Museum collection, then housed in the Provincial Legislative Building, was decimated by the 1912 Regina Cyclone.
+The museum collection, then housed in the Provincial Legislative Building, was decimated by the 1912 Regina Cyclone.
 The collection was severely damaged again in 1990 when fire broke out in the First Nations Gallery, which was then under construction.
 Smoke damage required the museum to close for four months.
 Since then, the museum has undergone significant revitalization with the development of the First Nations Gallery, Life Sciences Gallery, acquisition of the T.rex Discovery Centre and the renovation of the Earth Sciences Gallery.